adyforge/KinTrackr/README.md

 1. Download the file from [![Latest Release](https://img.shields.io/github/v/release/adyforge/KinTrackr?label=Latest%20Release)](https://github.com/AdyTech/KinTrackr/releases/latest).
 2. Open **Google Chrome** and navigate to `chrome://extensions/` (or the extension screen for your browser).
-3. Enable **Developer mode** using the toggle in the top-right corner.
+3. Enable **Developer mode** using the toggle in the top-right corner (or lower left, depending on your browser).
 4. Click **Load unpacked**.
 5. Select the KinTrackr extension folder.
 6. Launch **Kintara** in your browser.